Tomn94/Subtle-Subtitles/README.md

 > - Use the scrub bar to find your favorite scene
 > - Delay or advance in time, so you stay synced with your video
 > - Pinch to resize the text of the subtitles
-> - Change the encoding
+> - Change the font, color, size, encoding
 >
 > #### SHARE
 > - Send the subtitles with any messaging app (WhatsApp, Messenger…) to share them with your friends!